rqlite/docker-compose/rqliteSingleNode/README.md

 #### 9. Stop and clean up the service

-When you're finished, docker compose down will stop the containers and remove the containers, networks, volumes, and images created by docker compose up.
+When you're finished, `docker compose down` will stop the containers and remove the containers, networks, volumes, and images created by `docker compose up`.

 ```bash
 $ docker compose down